-Navigating the Holidays with Empathy and Self-Compassion + How to Avoid Toxic Positivity
+Navigating the Holidays with Self-Compassion: How to Avoid Toxic Positivity

 The holiday season can be a time for celebration, gratitude, family, and community.
 However, it's not always easy to feel grateful and happy, especially if you're dealing with grief, loss and the state of our world.